dyspop/responsysrest/README.md

     r.campaigns()

 Returns a dictionary of campaigns and their data, along with links and their data.

-To see a list of all campaigns or a list of campaigns and their respective folders use
+To see a list of all campaigns or a list of campaigns and their respective folders use:

     [campaign['name'] for campaign in r.campaigns()['campaigns']]
     [(campaign['name'], campaign['folderName']) for campaign in r.campaigns()['campaigns']]